Posts

 Image

 Great book, great movie, great story no matter the format!
+Originally published in 1973.
 The author, William Goldman I wasn't even aware that The Princess Bride: S. Morgenstern's Classic Tale of True Love and High Adventure was even a book until I was looking through the special features on my DVD and they were speaking of the difficulties they had bringing the book to the big screen.
 Once I found out about the book I just had to get it!
 So, is it better than the movie?
 While I certainly enjoyed the background information on Fezzik and Inigo, this is one of the first books that I can honestly say is better as a movie.
 Notice, that I have given this book 5 stars, so we are distinguishing between very good and very, very good here.
 Still, the movie is a further abridgment of S. Morgenstern's classic tale (wink, wink) that makes the story even stronger.
-My edition had a wonderful new introduction the recounted some of the struggles and joys in making the movie and includes
+My edition had a wonderful new introduction the recounted some of the struggles and joys in mak...

 Crisis on Centaurus (Star Trek) by Brad Ferguson